 - You can sell in as little as 7 days, which is very unlikely on the open market

-- You will save a significant amount on utility bills, council tax, mortgage payments and more over the typical duration an open market sale would take
+- You will save a significant amount on utility bills, council tax, house repayments and more over the typical duration an open market sale would take

 - There’s no estate agent fees to pay